-Aromatic Chemistry Certification Program
+Aromatic Chemistry Certification Course

 With her signature enthusiasm, Dr. Joy will demystify the molecular makeup of essential oils so you can make better therapeutic decisions and more accurate safety assessments.